elielreich23/todo-next/docs/setup/FEATURE_SUMMARY.md

 ## 🎯 Overview

-This document provides a quick summary of the comprehensive feature enhancement checklist.
-For detailed implementation guides, refer to [FEATURE_CHECKLIST.md](./FEATURE_CHECKLIST.md).
+This document provides a comprehensive feature enhancement checklist with implementation guides, priorities, and timelines.

 ---